c-hudson/muddler/README.md

    o /update pulls the most current version of muddler from github
      and loads it without restarting (usually). o Spell checking
+       Mispelled words will be shown as bold in the terminal.
+       Suggestions can be listed and cycled through with Esc-Q.
-       mispelled words will be bold in console and red squiggly underline in web interface (dependant upon browser). o Multiple Window Support - Fire up multiple browser windows or terminals as needed.
+       The web interface will show a red squiggly underline for misspelled words (dependant upon browser). o Multiple Window Support - Fire up multiple browser windows or terminals as needed.
 Each window has its own focus independant of other windows.